 Please note: This tour involves a moderate amount of walking, at times over grassy surfaces, with a few steps to negotiate to get on/off the coach, and steps and staircases at the Duart Castle.
 This tour is not suitable for guests with limited mobility and guests who utilise a wheelchair.
 Guests are advised to wear warm, layered clothing with flat, closed-toe walking shoes, and bring sun protection and a weatherproof jacket from the ship.
 Photography and videography is strictly prohibited inside the Duart Castle.

-Please note: This tour involves a moderate amount of walking for approximately 219 yards (about 200 metres), with a few steps to negotiate to get on/off the coach.
-Walking at Calgary Beach is at the discretion of each guest.
+Please note: This tour involves very little walking, all of which is at guests' discretion at the photo stops.
+The majority of the time is spent on the coach.
+Restroom facilities are extremely limited.
+There are facilities available before boarding the coach in Tobermory which requires coinage.
+The duration of the tour can be shorter/longer depending on the amount of holiday traffic on the island.
 This tour is suitable for guests with limited mobility and guests who utilise a wheelchair.
 Guests are advised to wear warm, layered clothing with flat, closed-toe walking shoes, and bring sun protection and a weatherproof jacket from the ship.

 Explore the local history, landmarks and spirits of Tobermory on-foot during a scenic sightseeing excursion around this charming harbour-front.

 Depart the pier for a scenic, guided walking tour along Tobermory Harbour, a vibrant hub of fishing vessels and yachts throughout the year.
 Along the way, admire the rows of pretty, multi-coloured houses lining the seafront.
 This charming location led to Tobermory's selection as the setting for the award-winning children's television programme, Balamory.
 The theme of the programme was based around what happens in-and--around each coloured house.